Incorporating Natural Elements into Your Home Decor

 Many people think because they have wood floors they shouldn’t add any more wood elements to a room; however, most room designs with hardwood floors will include a rug to anchor the furniture.
 So go ahead and add a wood coffee table or a live edge wooden bench in the entryway.
 Softer elements, like rugs, break up what could be thought of as “too much” wood and make it much easier to incorporate additional wood tones.
 Additionally, the pieces you add don’t need to have that “just chopped it down out back” look if that’s not your style.
 Choose something with a glossier finish and a metal leg for an elevated, cleaner design.
 The important thing is that you’ve chosen something made by nature, and not by a machine!

 Layering in small and large amounts of natural texture is important for achieving that peaceful environment for which we all strive.
 Need a big change?
 Try a grasscloth wallpaper as an accent.
 Whether you cover just one wall to which you want to draw attention or put it above wainscoting, it’ll bring in the components for a more calming home.
-Some fairly effortless ways to get the desired natural look can be through
+Some fairly effortless ways to get the desired natural look can be through a jute or other natural material rug or a textured fuzzy pillow.

 From a full on lodge interior to a sleek design, natural materials enhance any space.
 Adding this softer characteristic doesn’t need to be daunting because it can be achieved in small steps.